GiorgioRicciardiello/UkbbRbdSleepPD-public/README.md

 markers as predictors of Parkinson's disease (PD) and related neurodegenerative outcomes** in the **UK Biobank (UKBB)**.

-Per-night RBD probability scores are derived upstream by a machine-learning model applied to raw wrist-actigraphy recordings; this repository takes those scores as input, averages them per subject, builds the analysis dataset from UKBB electronic-health-record (EHR) variables, derives RBD risk groups, and runs the survival / risk-stratification / association analyses behind the
+Per-night RBD scores are derived by a machine-learning model applied to raw wrist-actigraphy recordings; this repository takes those scores as input, averages them per subject, builds the analysis dataset from UKBB electronic-health-record (EHR) variables, derives RBD risk groups, and runs the survival / risk-stratification / association analyses behind the